katalyticIT/kTailor/Readme.md

 A kTailor template consists of different modification segments:
 * `modifyContainers`: Alters existing containers.
 Supports three operations:
   * `insertIfNotExists`: Adds the value only if the key is entirely missing.
-  * `insertOrOverwrite`: Adds the value or brutally overwrites an existing one.
+  * `insertOrOverwrite`: Adds the value or overwrites an existing one.
   * `setOrAppend`: Adds the value or appends it to an existing one (e.g., merging strings with a colon delimiter).
 * `addInitContainers`: Injects completely new InitContainers.
 * `addContainers`: Injects completely new sidecar containers.